 Alcohol withdrawal can begin as soon as eight hours after the last drink.
 The more severe the symptoms, the more dependent a person may be on alcohol.

-Alcohol is a powerful and highly addictive substance that can wreak havoc on every aspect of a person’s life when abused.
-Alcoholism can result in consequences that include the deterioration of relationships, the loss of and inability to keep jobs, and severe health conditions, to name just a few.
+Alcohol is a powerful and highly addictive substance that can wreak havoc on every aspect of a person’s life when used.
+Alcoholism can result in consequences that include the deterioration of relationships, the loss of or inability to keep jobs, and severe health conditions, to name just a few.
 Many people will need professional help to successfully quit drinking and stay sober in the long run.
 Swift River is a state-of-the-art rehab facility that offers personalized programs of recovery for individuals struggling with an addiction to alcohol.
 Our evidence-based and comprehensive approach to addiction ensures that a person’s needs are met and that he or she is given the opportunity to heal mentally, spiritually, and emotionally.
 To learn more about the warning signs of alcoholism, contact a Swift River treatment specialist today at 888.451.5895.